GerardTromp/CDE_Notes/Problems.md

 ### Data contain embedded HTML
 ### Data contain disclaimer text
 Disclaimer text, important as it may be, needs to be removed prior to use.

+### Data elements (model classes) that do not exist in the documenation
+1. newCde
+   This is a class not defined but is found in `Cd` data
+3. x